NodeMixaholic/OpenSlotTips/README.md

 	* You really want a .000015 chance of getting rich (or some odds along those.)
 * Try betting with machines with bonus features
 	* Unless it's too expensive and you have like 20$
+* Note that cruise ship slots have 0 regulation.
+	* So none of the things I just said are necessarily a thing on said casinos.
 ---
 Licensed under the CC0 1.0 Universal license